jcrugzz/ciper/README.md

 # ciper

-Easily instantiate a PR test workflow with jenkins and github
+Easily instantiate a PR and a master branch test workflow with jenkins and github.

 ## install